Sinono3/aldoc/README.md

 ergonomics in the syntax (pandoc filters) and ended up in the creation of the different variants.

+## Status

+This project is still in its infancy (pre-alpha), and major decisions haven't been taken yet.
+This shouldn't be used on its current state.

 ## Syntax

 The syntax of aldoc is still *WIP*: what syntax will be the most beneficious